Click Here To Schedule A Consultation

 Microneedling w PRP DrGreen MGWatermark

-Does microneedling with PRP tighten skin?
+Does Microneedling with PRP tighten skin?

-Thermage is a radiofrequency treatment that helps tighten and contour skin in a single treatment session without the need for any invasive surgery (such as a face lift), no injections, and no downtime involved whatsoever.
+Thermage is a radiofrequency treatment that helps tighten and contour skin in a single treatment session without the need for any invasive surgery (such as a facelift), no injections, and no downtime involved whatsoever.
 Through heat application, Thermage stimulates the body’s natural renewal process by inducing collagen production.
 This process results in a lifting and tightening effect, as well as provides smoother, firmer skin that is more youthful in appearance.
 When it comes to simultaneously addressing the appearance of fine lines and loose, sagging skin, Thermage is an excellent non-surgical option for both facial and body skin rejuvenation.
 Patients can treat areas such as the face, neck, décolletage, abdomen, thighs, and upper arms.
 Results from Thermage are typically seen 2-4 months after treatment and can last for up to two years, making it an excellent low-maintenance option for effortless beauty.
 When you consult with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, she will evaluate the degree of skin laxity that you present with and recommend the treatment best suited to you.

 Does PRP microneedling help with jowls?

 Thermage is a non-invasive laser treatment for facial rejuvenation that is designed to tighten and firm skin in a single treatment session.
 By heating the deeper layers of the dermis, Thermage stimulates the production of new collagen.
-Collagen is a naturally-occurring substance in the skin that gives it a firm foundation and contributes to an overall youthful appearance.
+Collagen is a naturally occurring substance in the skin that gives it a firm foundation and contributes to an overall youthful appearance.
 As part of the aging process, collagen levels are depleted over time.
 Thermage restores a youthful appearance by inducing new collagen production, resulting in firmer, tighter, smoother skin.
 There is no downtime associated with the procedure, with results lasting for up to two years in duration.
 If skin laxity or loose jowls are of concern to you, Dr. Green will work with you to create a personalized treatment plan that is best suited to addressing your concerns and achieving your cosmetic goals.

 When do you see results from Microneedling with PRP?

-The answer to how long it takes to see results from PRP microneedling depends on the individual patient’s initial skin condition and the skin concerns they would like to address.
-Some patients observe improvement in their skin tone and skin texture immediately after their first PRP microneedling treatment, whereas others require several treatment sessions before achieving their ideal results.
-Immediately upon completion of the microneedling with PRP treatment, patients may experience some mild facial redness that resolves on its own.
+The answer to how long it takes to see results from PRP Microneedling depends on the individual patient’s initial skin condition and the skin concerns they would like to address.
+Some patients observe improvement in their skin tone and skin texture immediately after their first PRP Microneedling treatment, whereas others require several treatment sessions before achieving their ideal results.
+Immediately upon completion of the Microneedling with PRP treatment, patients may experience some mild facial redness that resolves on its own.

 Patients may begin to observe some initial results within the first three weeks after treatment.
-Patients can expect to see the final cosmetic results of a treatment session anywhere between four to six weeks after the procedure, as new collagen and elastin are being continually being produced.
-The majority of patients who are treated with PRP microneedling choose to undergo a short series of 3-6 treatments to optimize their cosmetic results.
+Patients can expect to see the final cosmetic results of a treatment session anywhere between four to six weeks after the procedure, as new collagen and elastin are continually being produced.
+The majority of patients who are treated with PRP Microneedling choose to undergo a short series of 3-6 treatments to optimize their cosmetic results.
 Every treatment plan is completely customizable so that it best suits your skin needs and goals, and Dr. Green will work with you to ensure you see the results that you’re after.

 What are the side effects of microneedling with PRP?